How to Lead a Culture Change When You’re an Employee

 With all the best intentions in the world, you can’t change anything until you have a better understanding as to how and why it got there in the first place.

-As we have mentioned before, company culture exists, even in organisations that don’t have a clear mission or purpose.
+As I have mentioned before, company culture exists, even in organisations that don’t have a clear mission or purpose.
 Culture is essentially created by the actions, behaviours and attitudes of those within the business – very often, company culture is conceived at the very start of a business, from the actions and behaviours of the founders.

 In order to start getting to know your existing culture look at some of the actions, behaviours and attitudes that you see present themselves, and get curious as to why these may exist.